[ROUGET DE LISLE] – Complete manuscript of “La MARSEILLAISE”.

 Let impure blood water our furrows.

-In 1792, following the King's declaration of war on Austria, a French officer stationed in Strasbourg, Rouget de Lisle, composed, on the night of April 25 to 26, the "War song for the army of Rhine.”
-This song was taken up by the federates of Marseille participating in the Tuileries insurrection on August 10, 1792.
-Its success was such that it was declared a national song on July 14, 1795 by the Convention, at the initiative of the Committee of Public Safety.
+In 1792, following the King's declaration of war on Austria, a French officer stationed in Strasbourg, Rouget de Lisle, composed the "War Song for the Army of the Rhine" on the night of April 25-26.
+This song was taken up by the federates of Marseille participating in the Tuileries uprising on August 10, 1792.
+Its success was such that it was declared the national song on July 14, 1795, by the Convention, at the initiative of the Committee of Public Safety.

-Banned under the Empire and the Restoration, the Marseillaise was brought back into the spotlight during the Revolution of 1830 and Berlioz developed an orchestration which he dedicated to Rouget de Lisle.
-The Third Republic (1879) made it a national anthem and in 1887, an “official version” was adopted by the Ministry of War.
+Banned under the Empire and the Restoration, the Marseillaise was revived during the Revolution of 1830 and Berlioz developed an orchestration that he dedicated to Rouget de Lisle.
+The Third Republic (1879) made it a national anthem and in 1887, an "official version" was adopted by the Ministry of War.

 Contact form